Jack Straw: Hillsborough and Macpherson Inquiries

+Electoral reform and legislation

 As Home Secretary, Straw was also involved in changing the electoral system for the European Parliament elections from plurality to proportional representation.
-In doing so, he advocated the use of the d'Hondt formula on the grounds that it produces the most proportional outcomes.
+In doing so, he advocated the use of the D'Hondt formula on the grounds that it produces the most proportional outcomes.
 The d'Hondt formula, however, is less proportional than the Sainte-Laguë formula which was proposed by the Liberal Democrats.
 Straw later apologised to the House of Commons for his misleading comments, but the d'Hondt formula stayed in place.

 In 1998, Straw declined to pardon the Pendle Witches, hanged in 1612 for committing murder by witchcraft.
 Defending the decision, his representative stated that it could not be proved that they were innocent of the crime with which they were charged.

 In March 2000, Jack Straw was responsible for allowing former Chilean dictator Augusto Pinochet to return to Chile.
 There were requests from several countries for Pinochet to be extradited and face trial for crimes against humanity.
 Pinochet was placed under house arrest in Britain while appealing the legal authority of the Spanish and British courts to try him, but Straw eventually ordered his release on medical grounds before a trial could begin, and Pinochet returned to Chile.

-The Rotherham child sexual exploitation scandal continued at this time, and according to the Telegraph, Straw had highlighted the problem four years prior to the Jay Report being published, saying there was a "specific problem" in some areas of the country where Pakistani men "target vulnerable young white girls".
+The Rotherham child sexual exploitation scandal continued at this time, and according to the Telegraph, Straw had highlighted the problem four years prior to the Jay report being published, saying there was a "specific problem" in some areas of the country where Pakistani men "target vulnerable young white girls".
 White girls were, he said, viewed as "easy meat".

-Also in 2000, Straw turned down an asylum request from a man fleeing Saddam Hussein's regime, stating "we have faith in the integrity of the Iraqi judicial process and that you should have no concerns if you haven't done anything wrong."
+Also in 2000, Straw turned down an asylum request from a man fleeing Saddam Hussein's government, stating "we have faith in the integrity of the Iraqi judicial process and that you should have no concerns if you haven't done anything wrong."

 He worried, along with William Hague, about the possibility of English nationalism: "As we move into this new century, people's sense of Englishness will become more articulated and that's partly because of the mirror that devolution provides us with and because we're becoming more European at the same time."

 Foreign and Commonwealth Secretary (2001–2006)

 Straw was appointed Foreign Secretary in 2001 to succeed Robin Cook.
-Within months, Straw was confronted by the 11 September attacks in the United States.
+Within months, Straw was confronted by the September 11 attacks in the United States.
 He was initially seen as taking a back seat to Tony Blair in Her Majesty's Government's prosecution of the "war against terrorism".
 In late September 2001, he became the first senior British government minister to visit Iran since the 1979 Revolution.